StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 \subsection{Memory Consumption}

-Before evaluating the memory consumption of WallFacer, we first compared the supported sequence lengths of WallFacer with those reported in the RingAttention paper \cite{liu2023ring}.
-As shown in Table \ref{support}, despite the slightly higher memory requirements of WallFacer, it still supports sequence lengths commonly used in training tasks.

-Memory consumption in our experiments stems from both the model weights and activations, with additional costs for WallFacer arising from the duplication of QKV matrices prior to attention computation.
-To quantitatively assess the additional memory required by WallFacer, we monitored the maximum memory allocated by PyTorch \cite{pytorch} during our experiments.
-It is important to note that memory fragmentation in PyTorch can impact memory allocation efficiency.
-To mitigate this, we limited the sequence lengths in our training to prevent PyTorch from triggering \texttt{cuda\_free} when the allocated memory approaches the GPU's limit, which would otherwise introduce significant overhead.

-The results, displayed in Figure \ref{Fig.memory}, reveal that for the configurations yielding the highest throughput, Ring Attention consumes between 7.9\% and 30.79\% less GPU memory than WallFacer, except the DiT 512k Wall-4 setting.
-However, considering the substantial throughput gains provided by WallFacer, the additional memory usage is deemed acceptable.
-We observed that the maximum supported sequence lengths were not significantly impacted by this additional memory usage.
+The memory results, displayed in Figure \ref{Fig.memory}, reveal that for the configurations yielding the highest throughput, StarTrail consumes between 7.9\% and 30.79\% more GPU memory than RingAttention, while achieving 1.199x to 2.114x throughput.
 Moreover, in scenarios involving larger models, the relative increase in memory consumption due to QKV duplication diminishes.
-This reduction is explained by equation \ref{eq.memory_star}, which shows that as the model size increases—owing to more parameters and additional Transformer layers—the proportion of memory consumed by model weights and activations grows, whereas the absolute extra memory incurred by QKV multiplication remains constant.
-This phenomenon is further evidenced by the fact that the extra memory ratio for experiments with the 7B model is significantly smaller than that for the 3B and 1B model.
+This reduction is explained by equation \ref{eq.memory_star} This phenomenon is further evidenced by the fact that the extra memory ratio for experiments with the 7B model is significantly smaller than that for the 3B and 1B model.
+Considering the substantial throughput gains provided by StarTrail, this tradeoff between memory usage and efficiency is deemed acceptable.